Nokia's internal presentation after iPhone was launched (2007) [pdf]

 People blame Stephen Elop.
 But the person in control of the Nokia board was former CEO Jorma Ollila who headed Nokia through its glory days and had a lot of power.
 Nothing happened in Nokia without his approval during that period.

 The board recruited and invited Stephen Elop.
-Part of his appointment was the board handing over the company on a silver platter; the new CEO.
+Part of his appointment was the board handing over the company on a silver platter to the new CEO.
 Negotiations for the acquisition started almost right away in secret.
 And most likely there were high level discussions ongoing with Microsoft and Steve Ballmer before Elop's appointment.

 Jorma Ollila retired as a CEO around 2006; he wasn't really pushed out and Nokia was still performing well.
 He handed the keys to the company to a non technical CEO with a financial background (Olli-Pekka Kallasvuo, aka, OPK internally).
 That was the first mistake.
 OPK was a bit hands off throughout the Iphone and Android rollout.
 There was no vision, no leadership, just a lot of infighting between heads of various units.